ldesgoui/tf2-comp-fixes/README.md

   minutes are left on the map timer.
   ATTENTION: This only really works for 5CP maps and *needs* to be disabled on other map types.

+[@bodolaz146]: Credits for implementing go to https://github.com/bodolaz146
+[@kingofings]: Credits for implementing go to https://github.com/kingofings

 #### Note